Divyasri199/Rancher-On-Azure/03-Install-Rancher.md

       ![attach storage](../main/Images/attach%20storage.png)

-1. Let's create a virtual network named **mylab-vnet** with the a subnet using the below Bash command to host Rancher VM instance in this workshop.
+1. Copy and paste the below Bash command to create a virtual network named **mylab-vnet** with the a subnet to host Rancher VM instance in this workshop.

 ```bash
 az network vnet create --resource-group Rancher \